Christoph33one/spaced-out/README.md

 - Build packs let you select a choice of different technology's which you may be using to build a project.
 For my project I selected Python and Node JS.

-- Node JS build pack is to run the template in which I have used to build my repository in Github, supplied with code Institute.
-The Python build pack is to tell Heruko what language I will be using to deploy.
+- Node JS build pack is to run the template which I have used to build my repository in Github, supplied with code Institute.
+The Python build pack is to tell Heruko what language was used and what will to deploy.

 - If you are using an external source for data or an API, please add the key and port in the Config var section.
 (Please read the instructions given!)

 - At the top of the page, Open deployment from the same tool bar as to settings.
 Scroll down to the deployment method and select GitHub.
-From here you will be asked to authorise that Heruko linkd to your GitHub repository.
+From here you will be asked to authorise that Heruko will link to your GitHub repository.
     ![](assets/images/deployment%20method%20heruko.png)

 - Next you should notice that Heruko has now linked to GitHub, to retrieve data.

-- From bottom of the deployment page, please select what branch (main) you will be using.
+- From the bottom of the deployment page, please select what branch (main) you will be using.
 Click deploy branch and wait for the deployment to take place.
-Your app will open in a new browser window once deployed.
+Heruko will start showing a build log, this log is part of the deployment process and will also show any errors if your project is not deployed correctly.
+Once deployed, you app will open in a new browser window.
     ![](assets/images/deployment%20heruko.png)

-- Click to view deployed app.
+- Click to view the deployed app.
     ![](assets/images/deployed%20app%20heruko.png)
 ---

 # Acknowledgments
-- To get the game questions and answers I usesa Google search to see what options I had.
+- To get the game questions and answers I used a Google search to see what options I had.
 I found a great and easy site to copy from. https://quizglobal.com/quizplay/quizplayqanda/Space%20Quiz%20Questions%20and%20Answers

-- When writing my Python mark up the work space, I used W3 Schools and Python starter to clear some of the functions and syntax for this project. https://www.w3schools.com/python/ https://www.python.org/about/gettingstarted/
+- When writing my Python mark up in Github, I used W3 Schools and Python starter help me write some of the correct syntax and methods used in this project. https://www.w3schools.com/python/ https://www.python.org/about/gettingstarted/

-- I used Youtube as a good way for explaining and adding each function to write for this game as I was unsure from the start.
+- With the help of my mentor, I used a good template to plan out what needed to be achieved first and what could be added in later updates.
+This is very effective way to achieve the main objective first.

 # Credits
-- I would like to say a thank you to Code Institute for giving me the tools to build my 3rd project and also my first project using Pyhton.
+- I would like to say a thank you to Code Institute for giving me the tools to build my 3rd milestone project and also my first project using Pyhton.

 - A big thank you to my mentor for keeping me on track with the build stages and giving me valuable advise with key areas.

-- The slack community has been a great help when I needed it the most, so a thank you to all that answered my qustions and guided me in the process.
+- The Slack community has been a great help when I needed it the most, so a thank you to all that answered my qustions and guided me in the process to build the project.